Phi Beta Kappa Membership Requirements

 Founded in 1776, Phi Beta Kappa is the oldest and most prestigious national honor society of the liberal arts and sciences.
 Election to Phi Beta Kappa is recognition of academic achievement and is intended for students who have demonstrated particular breadth in their undergraduate program.

-Each year, the Holy Cross Chapter of Phi Beta Kappa nominates for membership fourth-year students from the top 10 percent of their class who have completed one course in mathematics and have demonstrated language competence equivalent to the second semester of an intermediate-level language course (in addition to their Common Area requirements).
-The Chapter also nominates third-year students who have completed at least 20 semester courses and demonstrated an exceptional level of academic achievement.
+Each year, the Holy Cross Chapter of Phi Beta Kappa nominates and elects fourth-year students for membership, usually from the top 10 percent of their class.
+Election is primarily on the basis of broad cultural interests, scholarly achievement, and good character.
+Each elected member should have completed one course in mathematics and have demonstrated language competence equivalent to the second semester of an intermediate-level language course (in addition to their Common Area requirements).
+The Chapter also elects third-year students who have completed at least 20 semester courses and demonstrated an exceptional level of academic achievement.

 A student may demonstrate language competence in one of the following ways: